-No employee of the University of Chicago shall prepare for, offer or accept international, interstate, or intrastate transportation of a hazardous material except in accordance with criteria set forth in this policy and procedure.
+No employee of the University of Chicago shall transport hazardous materials or offer hazardous materials for transportation except in accordance with criteria set forth in this policy.

 Authority and Responsibility